Second Session, 43rd Parliament

 Hon.
 Mike Farnworth: I thank the member for his question.
 I think we had a good meeting in my office the other day on the issue that the member faces.

-Just on a couple of the points the member raises, in terms of money going back to his particular region, I’d like to remind him that I was the minister that brought in place the first Fair Share agreement in the northeast in his area so that some of the resource revenues that come from that area actually fall back to his community, and that’s something that this side of the House has continued.
+Just on a couple of the points the member raises, in terms of money going back to his particular region, I’d like to remind him that I was the minister that brought in place the first Fair Share agreement in the northeast in his area so that some of the resource revenues that come from that area actually flow back to his community, and that’s something that this side of the House has continued.

 In terms of the slide that he talks about, that is a very challenging situation, as the member does know.
 It is a 400-metre-long slide in an area that is significantly prone to slides.
 What we have seen in terms of mitigation….
 The member knows that a new alternative route for that particular area would cost probably between $250 and $300 million and would not give a guarantee that it would not be impacted by slides.

 What we are currently doing in terms of the situation in the area….
 Emergency Management is dealing with the individuals in the 50 homes in that community.
 At the same time, my ministry is monitoring the slide in terms of getting an understanding of how this particular stage of the slide is moving.
-It has slowed down somewhat, but it initially was moving at a rate of about 90 cm an hour, which is pretty significant and pretty fast.
+It has slowed down somewhat, but it initially was moving at a rate of about 90 centimetres an hour, which is pretty significant and pretty fast.

 We continue to do that work.
 We will continue to meet that member, keep him updated, and I know that we’re meeting with the regional district later today.

-The Speaker: Member has a supplemental?
+The Speaker: Member has a supplemental.

-Multiple times, I’ve brought up about the Taylor Bridge.
+It’s multiple times I’ve brought up about the Taylor Bridge.
 We actually need something before there’s a drastic hill slide that might actually kill somebody or a bridge that falls down.

 Just going home, I actually drive on a road where you drop a foot and then end up climbing a foot.
 It’s regular for us to deal with, because we have pickup trucks.
 We’re used to it.
 That would never exist in the Lower Mainland here.
 People would just hit it and die.